 For most day-to-day transactions, you won’t need journal entries.
 They’re primarily for accounting adjustments.
 If you’re not sure, book a call with a bookkeeper.

-- Click Add Journal Entry in the actions
+- Select Add Journal Entry from the dropdown

 Example entries